 Business Insurance for Mortgage Brokers

-Mortgage brokers help Australians navigate the home loan market, comparing lenders, structuring loans, and securing the best rates for their clients.
-When loan advice goes wrong, clients can face significant financial consequences - and hold their broker responsible.
-Professional indemnity insurance is mandatory for all licensed mortgage brokers in Australia.
-Compare cover options from Australia's leading business insurance providers below.
+Mortgage brokers guide Australian borrowers through the home loan market - comparing lenders, structuring finance, and securing competitive rates.
+When loan advice proves unsuitable, clients can suffer serious financial harm and hold their broker accountable.
+Professional indemnity insurance is a licensing condition set by ASIC for all credit licensees.
+Explore cover options from leading Australian providers below.

 Highest Rated Featured Provider